UBC-CIC/AI-Learning-Assistant/docs/text_generation/helper.md

         logger.error(f"Error initializing vector store: {e}")
         return None
 ```
-# Purpose
+#### Purpose

 Initializes and returns a `PGVector` instance that connects to a PostgreSQL database and prepares a vector store for storing embedded document data.

-# Process Flow
+#### Process Flow

-## Database Connection Setup

-- Creates a connection string using the provided database credentials.
-- Logs successful connections or errors.
+1. **Database Connection Setup**: Creates a connection string using the provided database credentials and logs successful connections or errors.

-## Vector Store Initialization

-- Constructs a `PGVector` instance using the connection string, collection name, and embeddings.
-- If successful, returns the initialized `PGVector` instance along with the connection string.
+2. **Vector Store Initialization**: Constructs a `PGVector` instance using the connection string, collection name, and embeddings.
+If successful, returns the initialized `PGVector` instance along with the connection string.

-## Error Handling

-- Captures and logs any errors that occur during vector store initialization.
+3. **Error Handling**: Captures and logs any errors that occur during vector store initialization.

-# Inputs and Outputs
+#### Inputs and Outputs

-## Inputs
+- **Inputs**:
   - `collection_name`: The name of the collection in the vector store.
   - `embeddings`: The `BedrockEmbeddings` instance for creating embeddings.
   - `dbname`: Database name.
   - `user`: Database user.
   - `password`: Database password.
   - `host`: Host for the PostgreSQL database.
   - `port`: Port for the PostgreSQL database.

-## Outputs
+- **Outputs**:
   - Returns the initialized `PGVector` instance and the connection string if successful.
   - Returns `None` if an error occurred during setup.

 [🔼 Back to top](#table-of-contents)